ANU-WALD/dea_training/README.md

 Format: Hands-on exercises and practical examples delivered to an audience of 10-20 people.

-Dates and Location: 3 sessions to be held between August and December 2019. _(course dates will be anounced soon)_
+Dates and Location: 3 sessions to be held between August 2019 and March 2020.

 See the [Program](./program.html) for a complete description of the contents.